 On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement.
 Content on the site is being monitored to reflect this and the changes.

-Under the Protocol on Ireland/Northern Ireland there are to be no tariffs or Customs controls on the island of Ireland, regardless of the outcome of the EU-UK Free Trade Agreement (FTA) negotiations.
-Goods moving between Northern Ireland and the rest of the EU will also continue to move freely.
+Under the Protocol on Ireland/Northern Ireland there are to be no tariffs or Customs controls on the island of Ireland, and goods moving between Northern Ireland and the rest of the EU will also continue to move freely.
 Great Britain (GB) will be outside the EU Single Market and Customs Union and there will be some changes to regulation and standards.

 Food Labelling – Address of the Food Business Operator